freshy969/tchat/README.md

 4. Now that you've got a pretty account all set up it's time to get chatting!
 Head over to the browse users page
 5. On the browse users page you can click on

-You can start by opening the live link to the app and navigate to the Demo button
+If you are looking to learn a little bit more about the project and the creator

+1.

 ## What it does

 As of now tChat does all the basics you expect from a dating app.
-You can make an account that includes some of the basics including
+You can make and edit an account that includes information such as pronouns, screen_name, and profile picture

 ## How it was built